irao12/DiverTech/README.md

 ## Description

 Our project consists of a home page and an internship finder.
-The home page contains links to statistics about underrepresented groups in tech, and the internship finder uses both user input and our pre-set keywords to find internships on Indeed that place emphasis on underrepresented groups.
+The home page contains statistics about underrepresented groups in tech, and the internship finder uses both user input and our pre-set keywords to find internships on Indeed that place emphasis on underrepresented groups.

 ## Our vision